Evand3r/simple-react-firebase-auth-test/README.md

-# Testing Auth method in Firebase with React
+# Testing Auth methods in Firebase with React

 Simple test.